 2001 – Nativity Prep opens its doors to 19 students.
 Over the next three years, enrollment and funding increase by more than 200%.

-2005 – Nativity’s inaugural class of graduates earn acceptances to a variety of local high schools, including The Bishop’s School, The Preuss School, High Tech High, Saint Augustine, and Our Lady of Peace.
+2005 – Nativity Prep Academy’s inaugural class of graduates earn acceptances to a variety of local high schools, including The Bishop’s School, The Preuss School, High Tech High, Saint Augustine, and Our Lady of Peace.

 2010 – Nativity Prep moves from its Market Street site to its current site at Holy Spirit Church.

-2012 - Nativity continues to serve 200+ young men and women from Southeast San Diego, most of them second-language learners, all of them from low-income families.
+2012 to Present – Nativity Prep continues to expand its comprehensive Graduate Support Program, Nativity Prep continues to serve more than 250 young men and women from middle school to high school and through college, most of them second-language learners, all of them from low-income families.

 The historical roots for our school extend back to the 1950’s and to the efforts of the Society of Jesus (i.e., Jesuits) in New York City.
 The Jesuits’ inner-city outreach programs at the time included the Nativity Mission Center, located in the Bowery on the Lower East Side, and served a primarily Puerto Rican community of families.
 The Jesuits recognized that early intervention for these underserved, middle-school-aged children was necessary to save them from the ongoing cycle of crime, drugs, and poverty.
 They developed programs to alleviate these adverse conditions, with special attention given to a seven-week summer camp.

 Nativity schools seek to counter the overwhelming pressures of street culture and poverty by challenging and encouraging underserved students to reach their full potential.
 Nativity schools provide highly focused educational opportunities with excellent student-to-faculty ratios, extended-hour school days, and an extended-year schedule, daily tutoring, and enrichment and counseling programs.
 Noting that many inner-city public schools have dropout rates of 50% or more, Nativity schools have succeeded where so many others fail.
-Better than 92% of Nativity school students graduate from high school, as compared to the national rate of 55% for African-American and Hispanic students, and the four-year dropout rate for the high school graduation classes from Nativity schools from five years ago (2007) was a mere 6%.
-A combined 96% of Nativity school graduates who completed high school in 2007 enrolled in a two- or four-year college in the fall of that same year.
+Better than 99% of Nativity-school students graduate from high school, as compared to the national rate of 55% for African-American and Hispanic students, and the four-year dropout rate for the high school graduation classes from Nativity schools from 2007 was a mere 6%.
+A combined 96% of Nativity-school graduates who completed high school in 2014 enrolled in a two- or four-year college in the fall of that same year.

 In an effort to continue the Nativity legacy of success for San Diego’s inner-city students, Nativity Prep Academy filed for incorporation in December of 1999 in the State of California as a 501 (c)(3) non-profit organization, under the aegis of an independent, lay board of trustees.

-We currently serve 60+ students in grades six, seven, and eight.
+We currently serve 65-70 students in grades six, seven, and eight, 80 of our graduates in high school and 90 in two- and four-year colleges.
 We offer a comprehensive, college-prep educational program in a private-school setting.
-We maintain an average student-to-teacher ratio of 6:1, allowing teachers to provide students with the personalized attention they need.
+We maintain an average student-to-teacher ratio of 8:1, allowing teachers to provide students with the personalized attention they need.